-The vendor, Zip Express Installation, located here, provides and manages an installation infrastructure for retailers by contracting with some 16,000 TV, home theater and wireless-home-network installers nationwide.
+The vendor, Zip Express Installation, located here near Target’s headquarters, provides and manages an installation infrastructure for retailers by contracting with some 16,000 TV, home theater and wireless home network installers nationwide.

-The partnership represents the first home-installation program for the discount chain, and follows news of a home-installation service that Dell is testing for Wal-Mart and an effort by Sony Style stores to increase in-store services.
+The partnership represents the first home-installation program for the discount chain, and follows news of a home-installation service that Dell is testing for Wal-Mart.

 Going forward, Target.com shoppers will be offered home-installation packages when making any major CE purchase.
 After paying for their selections at checkout, customers can call a toll-free number or visit www.zipinstallation.com to schedule a day and hour for installation.